Choosing a topic for your next blog post

 Personally, I would (almost) always prioritize strategy over inspiration, but I definitely make exceptions.

-EXAMPLE: Last year I got freaking pissed and HAD to interrupt my “regularly scheduled programming” to respond to being inundated with emails.
+- Another example is from a couple of years ago when I got pretty frustrated and HAD to interrupt my “regularly scheduled programming” to respond to being inundated with emails.
 These emails were from random strangers on the internet asking me for a backlink or feedback on their post.
-And, I started seeing fellow wellness professionals also asking whether these emails were legit because they weren’t sure what to do.
+And, I started getting asked by fellow wellness professionals what they should do about this frustrating phenomenon because they weren’t sure what to do.
 I was inspired to create a video response to this poor quality outreach.

 - Are you doing some cool “behind the scenes” stuff?
 Share it.